 TestDisk excels at restoring deleted drive partitions.

-Capable of solving a wide range of problems
+Can handle a wide range of problems

-Compatible with all of the most ubiquitous operating systems
+Compatible with all common operating systems

-Fairly complex, only recommended for experienced/advanced users
+Fairly complex, only for experienced/advanced users

 EaseUS Data Recovery